Jomiri/pyfiberamp/README.rst

 License
 ========
-PyFiberAmp is licensed under the MIT license.
+As of version 0.5.0 PyFiberAmp is licensed under the GPL3 license.
 The C++ extension depends on the `pybind11
 <https://github.com/pybind/pybind11>`_  and `Armadillo <http://arma.sourceforge.net/>`_ projects.
 See the license file
 for their respective licenses.